 He didn’t want to look into her eyes again.
 He didn’t want to see that hard glint there that proved that she saw him the way everyone else in the village did – a reminder of his mother, the lunatic who’d killed her husband and then herself, abandoning her two children.

 “I’m not like her.”
 His voice cracked.
 “I don’t believe in elves or dragons.
 I don’t keep a sharpened dagger under my bed to fight off monsters.”
 He looked off into the distance.
 Anything to avoid seeing her looking at him like he was a zoo animal, interesting only because it was wild, dangerous.

 He zipped up his leather jacket and put his hands in the pockets, realising as he did so that his black clothes, messy hair and taste for punk music didn’t help his argument any.
 In the Highlands anyone who looked different was automatically dubbed a lunatic.

 He turned back to Carlie or Kaelie and smiled.
-She wasn’t from Cairnbawn, maybe she would understand.
+She was new to Cairnbawn, maybe she would understand.

-“Can I see it?” she said, her voice a trembling whisper.
+“Can I see it?”
+Her voice was a trembling whisper.

 “The mark, the mark everyone says you have.”

 “My birthmark?
 Why do you want to see that?’